Union Contracts and HR Policy Manual

 Roxbury Community College is an Affirmative Action/Equal Opportunity employer and does not discriminate on the basis of race, creed, religion, color, gender, sexual orientation, age, disability, genetic information, maternity leave, national origin, or gender identity in its education programs or employment pursuant to the following: Massachusetts General Laws, Chapters 151B and 151C; Title VI of The Civil Rights Act of 1964; Title IX of the Education Amendments of 1972; Section 504 of the Rehabilitation Act of 1973; The Americans with Disabilities Act, and regulations promulgated thereunder; Code of Federal Regulations: 34 C.F.R.
 Part 100 (Title VI), Part 106 (Title IX) and Part 104 (Section 504).
 All inquiries concerning application of the above should be directed to the College's Affirmative Action Officer, Coordinator of Title IX, and/or the Section 504 Coordinator.

-Contact: Patricia West, Chief Human Resources/Affirmative Action Officer & Title IX Coordinator, at 857-701-1294, Administration Building Room 313.
+Contact: Sandra Knight, Chief Human Resources/Affirmative Action Officer & Title IX Coordinator, at 857-701-1294, Administration Building Room 313.

 Please note that the RCC policy on Affirmative Action, Equal Opportunity & Diversity may be found here.